JohnlNguyen/johnlnguyen.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior research engineer at [Meta AI Research](https://ai.facebook.com/).
-My research interests include large-scale machine learning, federated and on-device learning, and differential privacy.
-I served as technical program committee for FL-ICML, FL-NeurIPS, and reviewer for ICLR, ICML, NeurIPS, AISTATS and MLSys.
+I am a senior research engineer at [Meta GenAI](https://ai.facebook.com/), working on GenAI for media.
+Previously, I was at Meta AI Research working on federated learning.
+My research interests include federated learning, training efficiency of large-scale generative AI systems, and privacy-preserving and robust machine learning.
+I served in the organizing committee for FL-ICML, program commitee for FL-NeurIPS, and reviewer for ICLR, ICML, NeurIPS, AISTATS and MLSys.

 Prior to Meta, I graduated Cum Laude from UC Davis with double majors in Statistics and Computer Science (2018) and M.S in Computer Science (2019).
 At UC Davis, I worked with Prem Devanbu and Vincent Hellendoorn on empirical software engineering.

 ## Publications ([see all](https://scholar.google.com/citations?user=3CTTUYgAAAAJ&hl=en))
 ### Preprint
 [READ: Recurrent Adaptation of Large Transformers](https://arxiv.org/abs/2305.15348)
-* Sid Wang, John Nguyen, Ke Li, Carole-Jean Wu
+* Sid Wang, **John Nguyen**, Ke Li, Carole-Jean Wu

 ### 2023
 [On Noisy Evaluation in Federated Hyperparameter Tuning](https://arxiv.org/abs/2212.08930)